dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 [^explainer-assume-false]: `assume false` tells the Dafny verifier "Assume everything is true from this point of the program".
 The reason is that, 'false' proves anything.
 For example, `false ==> A` is always true because it is equivalent to `!false || A`, which reduces to `true || A`, which reduces to `true`.

-Thus, let us say a program of this shape takes forever to terminate.
+Thus, let us say a program of this shape takes forever to verify.

 ```dafny
 method NotTerminating(b: bool) {